The 5 Types of Wealth by Sahil Bloom

 - Recovery: sleep!

-- Futures thinking — take actions today that your future self will thank you for
+- Futures thinking — take actions today so your future self thanks you

 - Treat your body like a house you’ll live in for another 70 years